 The key question is, what are the compelling reasons for a smartphone user to download and open a retail app?

 Clearly, a lot has to do with the quality of the content, yet, one way to increase the use of an app is to make it available and useful the moment a customer enters a brick-and-mortar store, with a mobile check-in.

 The new in-store functionality extends the scope of the app to store assistance and advice, effectively guiding the customer through a physical space.
-As some retailers have trialled (see section Early Adopters), the physical space can be designed as an expression of the online space.
+The physical space can be designed as an expression of the online space.

 Beyond push notifications

 Many retailers have installed Bluetooth Low Energy (BLE) beacons in their stores to promote and make attractive offers to store guests and passers-by.
-In the early days of beacon technology, this form of advertising called ‘Proximity Marketing’ came with its upsides and downsides, the main downside being the impersonal broadcast nature of the notifications, often considered spam notifications.
+In the early days of beacon technology, this form of advertising called ‘Proximity Marketing’ came with mixed results, the main downside being the impersonal broadcast nature of the notifications, often considered spam notifications.